|c. 1897 Westinghouse "Tesla" (not for sale)

-Shipping by Fed Ex Ground to a US address only.
+Shipping by Fed Ex Ground to a US address only or contact me for options.
 I will personally pack each fan so you can be assured of receiving it without damage.
+I have a special way to pack fans with the blade and cage on and the fan will need nothing assembled.
+I have shipped over 100 fans with no damage.
 Member of the Antique Fan Collectors Association since 2001.

 For a shipping quote please phone me.
 I will need all of the following: